Rahul Dravid

-Rahul Dravid (born 11 January 1973) is an Indian former cricket player, ex-captain and ex-head coach of the Indian national cricket team.
+Rahul Sharad Dravid (born 11 January 1973) is an Indian former cricket player who captained and head-coached the Indian national cricket team.
 Known for his outstanding batting technique, Dravid scored 24,177 runs in international cricket and is widely regarded as one of the greatest batsmen in the history of cricket.
 He is colloquially known as Mr. Dependable and often referred to as The Wall.
 He won the 2002 ICC Champions Trophy as a member of the Indian team and guided the Indian team to victory in the 2024 ICC Men's T20 World Cup as the head coach.

 Prior to his appointment to the senior men's national team, Dravid was the Head of Cricket at the National Cricket Academy (NCA), and the head coach of the India Under-19 and India A teams.
 Under his tutelage, the Under-19 team finished as runners-up at the 2016 Under-19 Cricket World Cup and won the 2018 Under-19 Cricket World Cup.
 Under his coaching, Indian cricket team finished as runners-up at the 2023 Cricket World Cup and 2023 ICC World Test Championship final and were semifinalist at the 2022 ICC Men's T20 World Cup.

 Dravid was named one of the Wisden Cricketers of the Year by Wisden Cricketers' Almanack in 2000 and received the Player of the Year and the Test Player of the Year awards at the inaugural ICC awards ceremony in 2004.
 In December 2011, he was the first non-Australian cricketer to deliver the Bradman Oration in Canberra.
-As of January 2022, he is the fourth-highest run scorer in Test cricket, and was the first player to score a century in all ten Test-playing countries (now 12).
+As of May 2026, he is the fifth-highest run scorer in Test cricket, and was the first player to score a century in all ten Test-playing countries (now 12).
 He holds the records for the most balls faced in Test cricket and the longest time spent batting in Tests.

 David retired from One Day International and Twenty20 International cricket in August 2011, and from Test and first-class cricket the following year.
 In July 2018, he became the fifth Indian cricketer to be inducted into the ICC Hall of Fame.